 The same image can be successfully re-sized to fit for different purposes in Canva, which is where I make designs for this blog as well.
 They even have several templates that you can use to make the graphics to look professional and be in the best size for your favorite sharing platforms.

 It gives you an opportunity to do A/B testing

-We each have our own unique taste and preferences for what we like.
+We each have our own unique tastes and preferences for what we like.
 Imagine that you are browsing your Pinterest feed.
 Some of the graphics are just meh.
 Then there are some that are ok but don’t raise your curiosity and don’t capture any interest.
 And among all of this, there are a few exceptions that stand out.
-These are the ones that you are interested to open up and read more.
+These are the ones that you are interested to open up and read more about.